Light Brioche Hamburger Buns

 Directions

-In a glass measuring cup, combine the water, milk, sugar and yeast.
-Let stand until foamy, at least five minutes.
+In a glass measuring cup, combine water, milk, sugar, and yeast.
+Let the mixture stand until foamy, approximately 5 minutes.

-Transfer the dough to a greased bowl (the dough will be really tacky in texture) and cover with plastic wrap.
-Allow the dough to rise until doubled in size, about 2 hours.
+Transfer the dough to a greased bowl and cover it with plastic wrap.
+Allow the dough to rise for approximately 2 hours, or until it has doubled in size.

 3 tbsp. warm milk